Healthier No Bake Oat Fudge Bar Recipe (Gluten Free, Egg Free)

 - 1 cup dark chocolate chips or 6 ounces chocolate, broken

-- 3/4 cup nut butter peanut, almond, cashew
+- 3/4 cup natural nut butter peanut, almond, cashew*

 Instructions

-- Line a 8x8-inch pan with parchment or foil, leaving it to hang over two opposite edges (to use as handles to lift out and cut easier).
+- Line a 8×8-inch pan with parchment or foil, leaving it to hang over two opposite edges (to use as handles to lift out and cut easier).

-- Add butter or coconut oil, honey, and vanilla to a large saucepan and melt together over medium heat.
-Mix in the oats and flax and cook, stirring constantly for a bit more (about 1-1/2 minutes).
+- Add the butter and/or coconut oil, honey, and vanilla to a large saucepan and melt together over medium heat.
+Mix in the oats, flax, and salt and cook, stirring constantly for about another minute.
 Remove from heat.

 - Press 1/2 to 2/3 of the mixture in the bottom of the prepared pan (it will be a thin crust), reserving 1/3-1/2 for the topping.

-- Melt chocolate and nut butter together over low heat until melted (or microwave 1 minute).
-Spread evenly over oatmeal crust.
+- Cook the chocolate and nut butter together in a small saucepan over low heat until melted (or microwave 1 minute in a glass bowl).
+Spread evenly over prepared oatmeal crust.

-- Crumble reserved oatmeal mixture over the top and press it in a bit.
-Drizzle with melted chocolate chips, if desired.
+- Crumble the reserved oatmeal mixture over the top of the chocolate layer and press it lightly.
+Optional: Drizzle with melted chocolate chips.

-- Place in the fridge, covered, a couple hours until firm before cutting into 36 small bars.
+- Place the pan in the fridge, covered, for a couple hours until firm before cutting into 36 small bars.

 Notes